Trinity6264/Trinity6264/README.md

-- 👋 Hi, I’m @Trinity
+- 👋 Hi, I’m @Amoah Alexander
-- 👀 I’m interested in flutter,python javascripte
+- 👀 I’m interested in flutter,python javascript
-- 🌱 I’m currently flutter
+- 🌱 I’m currently freelancer working with flutter
-- 💞️ I’m looking to collaborate on dawurobo
 - 📫 How to reach me ...

 <!---